Communication Media Homework Help

 • Multiple career options - studying communication media helps you gain many skills you can apply in various fields.
 With excellent oral and writing skills, PR, and research, you can work in production houses, PR firms, Radio, Television, and research firms, and the list is endless.
 Therefore, learning multiple skills aims to help you go far in this field.

-• Travelling opportunities - Learning in the classroom isn't a must in a communication media major.
+• Traveling opportunities - Learning in the classroom isn't a must in a communication media major.
 This department is always on the move to explore different places and learn new things.
 So, learning can occur anywhere in the field as you travel.

 • Combined courses - the media field offers several dual degrees, meaning you can combine them with another program you wish to pursue.